Art Underworld Operators Placed in an Art Historical Perspective.

 Most convicts talk to the guards and try to get friendly with them.
 It helps to say hello and have a smiling face when you see and greet the guys who have the keys.
 When they need anything, whether it is extra toilet paper, or to sneak some garlic or pasta in from the kitchen, they need the guard.
 There are however some old school mob guys who won't say one word to the guard.
 They will walk by you and ignore you or glare at you.
 The guard is the heat, the police, and these guys don't want anything to do with them.
 I had one guy in my unit, he was a big, scary looking Gambino soldier from Long Island who had a big scar on his face, who walked passed me and glared.
 He was grouchy and mean looking.
 He would stand outside of the housing unit with other inmates during the ten minute moves and smoke cigarettes.
 Some of the inmates would throw little bits of food to a rabbit that kept coming around.
 I think prisoners have a connection to rabbits and rats in that they know those animals can scurry in and out of the double fences as the please.
 Constantine wire didn't stop the rabbits from running to their freedom (only the haks did!).
 One day the rabbit didn't show up.
 After a few days, I heard these inmates express their concern about the rabbits welfare.
 One day they were in a group outside the door.
 The scarface mob guy was standing there smoking and looking mean and ruthless.
 Along comes the rabbit and after he spotted it, he raised his finger and pointed and declared in a rough, tough tone of voice: "there is da little bunny!"
 I almost had to choke myself to keep from laughing out loud like a hyena!
 I didn't want to laugh in scarface's face but it was hilarious.
 I men, if you laugh at a guy like that he might just look you up for a visit after he gets released in twenty to thirty years.
 Matters how bad you piss him off.
 Hey boss.
 I'm gonna visit ya in twenty yea's when I get cut loose from dis joint."
 "No thanks pal.
 Don't do me any favors." ;-) Very hard to figure the criminal mind out.
 Some of these guys have very complicated minds and lives.
 Some are very intelligent, even quasi genius.

-18 March 1990, at 01:24 hrs, after all of the St. Patrick's Day revelry died down, two thugs dressed as Boston PD banged on the side door of the Isabella Stewart Gardner Museum, 2 Palace Rd, Boston, Mass.
+This canvas is 8 feet by 6 feet 8 inches.
+It depicts many of the suspects, investigators, reporters, etc., who were involved in the Gardner robbery investigation or whose names came.
+Over the last 24 years since the art heist, the F.B.I. and various other investigators, both private and government, have chased down thousands of leads all over the world.
+To this day none of the art work has been recovered.18 March 1990, at 01:24 hrs, after all of the St. Patrick's Day revelry died down, two thugs dressed as Boston PD banged on the side door of the Isabella Stewart Gardner Museum, 2 Palace Rd, Boston, Mass.
 They told the two young security guards, who had just started their shift a couple hours prior, that they were investigating a caller complaint of a disturbance and were permitted to enter, which was in direct violation of museum policy.
 The thugs bound and gagged the guards with duct tape and handcuffed them to pipes in the basement, where, in their relaxed state of minds, one actually managed to get a good nights sleep, reinforcing investigators beliefs that the two were high on marijuana..

 The thieves spent almost an hour and a half at work in the museum and stole the only surveillance tape upon their exit.
 They obviously had prior knowledge that the establishment had only one surveillance tape, and also, that their movements would only set off internal alarms.
 Although the thieves knew the security was lax, they did not know the collection was uninsurable do to that fact.
 Professional art thieves like to steal insured works so they can bargain with the insurance company over a payoff.